 Familial Mediterranean fever is caused by

-The mutation is inherited in an autosomal recessive manner.
+The mutation is inherited in an autosomal recessive Autosomal Recessive Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
+If expression of a trait requires only one copy of a gene (one allele)... read more manner.
 FMF mutations are gain-of-function, that is, they confer new or enhanced activity on a protein, with a gene dosage effect (ie, more copies of the abnormal gene convey a greater effect).
 The MEFV gene normally codes a protein named pyrin, which is expressed in circulating neutrophils.

-Pyrin is part of the innate immune system and guards against bacterial toxins that depolymerize actin and activate inflammasomes.
-Bacteria that produce such toxins include Clostridium difficile, Burkholderia cenocepacia, and Vibrio cholerae (1).
+Pyrin is part of the innate immune system Innate immunity The immune system distinguishes self from nonself and eliminates potentially harmful nonself molecules and cells from the body.
+The immune system also has the capacity to recognize and destroy... read more and guards against bacterial toxins that depolymerize actin and activate inflammasomes.
+Bacteria that produce such toxins include Clostridioides difficile, Burkholderia cenocepacia, and Vibrio cholerae ( 1 Etiology references Familial Mediterranean fever is an autosomal recessive disorder characterized by recurrent bouts of fever and peritonitis, sometimes with pleuritis, skin lesions, arthritis, and, rarely, pericarditis... read more ).
 Pyrin is presumed to blunt the inflammatory response, possibly by inhibiting neutrophil activation and chemotaxis.
 Gene mutations result in altered pyrin molecules that do not inhibit inflammasome activation and thus cannot suppress minor, unknown triggers to inflammation that are normally checked by intact pyrin.
 The clinical consequence is spontaneous bouts of neutrophil-predominant inflammation in the abdominal cavity as well as in other sites.
+There is strong evidence that Yersinia pestis, the cause of bubonic plague, led to the positive selection of FMF-associated MEFV mutations.
+These mutations confer a survival advantage to certain people who harbor Yersinia pestis ( 2 Etiology references Familial Mediterranean fever is an autosomal recessive disorder characterized by recurrent bouts of fever and peritonitis, sometimes with pleuritis, skin lesions, arthritis, and, rarely, pericarditis... read more ).

 Onset of familial Mediterranean fever is usually between the ages of 5 and 15 years but may be much later or earlier, even during infancy.
 Attacks have no regular pattern of recurrence.
 They usually last 24 to 72 hours but may last longer.
 Frequency ranges from 2 attacks/week to 1 attack/year (most commonly, once every 2 to 6 weeks).
 Severity and frequency tend to decrease during pregnancy and in patients with amyloidosis.
 Spontaneous remissions may last years.